webtrees/webtrees.github.io/download/modules.md

 ----------

-### Favorites Menu - by Bwong789 - `2.0` - `2.1` - [website](https://github.com/bwong789/webtrees-favorites-menu)
+### Favorites Menu - by Bwong789 - `2.0` - `2.2` - [website](https://github.com/bwong789/webtrees-favorites-menu)

  This module puts the Favorites list into a menu item for fast access.
-Supports groups of favorites/user/tree.
+Supports groups of favorites per user and per tree.
+ Download latest version from the issues page [download](https://github.com/bwong789/webtrees-favorites-menu/issues/14)

 ----------